adityamhaske/Stock-Prediction-of-Deutsche-Borse-Using-AWS/README.md

 ## 3. PROPOSED ARCHITECTURE:

+The project's architecture involves leveraging various AWS technologies to process and analyze the dataset effectively.
+The architecture diagram below illustrates the flow of data and services used:

 ![architecture](/pic.png)

 ## 4. AWS Technologies:

- 1. AWS S3
+ 1. AWS S3 Used for storing the dataset and intermediate files.
- 2. AWS Glue
- 3. AWS EMR
- 4. AWS Sagemaker
- 5. AWS QuickSight
+ 2. AWS Glue: Employed for data extraction, data wrangling, and preprocessing tasks, transforming the dataset into a queryable format.
+ 3. AWS EMR: Utilized with a PySpark instance to propose and develop the predictive model.
+The large dataset is trained using PySpark on the EMR cluster.
+ 4. AWS Sagemaker: Employed for merging files, conducting exploratory data analysis, and performing time series analysis.
+ 5. AWS QuickSight: Connected to the Glue database to visualize and explore the data, creating an informative data analytics dashboard.

-## 5. EDA: Data Extraction, Data Wrangling, Preprocessing
+## 5. Exploratory Data Analysis (EDA): Data Extraction, Data Wrangling, Preprocessing:

-The data set used from the S3 bucket of Deutsche Borse contains features which are both Categorical and Numeric in nature.
-Performed various preprocessing techniques like removing duplicate data points, dropping columns that are not useful for analyzing, converting categorical into numerical with one hot encoding and so on.
-The dataset has all the fields as a string when read from the s3 bucket and we converted it to respective datatypes , ie. took Numerical data such as Strike Price, Start Price, Max Price, Min Price, and End Price and converted them from strings to float to perform mathematical calculations.
-Filtered the data frame to date format using the filter function.
-The remaining values were put in a data frame.
-Label Encoder is generally used to normalize labels and transform them to non-numerical labels; we used fit_transform() to fit label encoder and return encoded labels.
-Followed by performing Correlation between the attributes and calculating Correlation coefficients used to measure the strength of the relationship between two variables.
-Used Heatmap to visualize the correlation between in, 1.0 being the highest correlation and -1 being the least correlated value.
-Plotted Bar Graph between the highest correlation values (Put or Call and Contract Generation Number) & plotted histogram between Average and StrikePrice of each StartPrice.
-The correlation between Start Price and Contract Generation Number is 0.25.
-A correlation 0.50 correlation was found between Start Price and Contract Generation Number.
+The EDA phase involved several preprocessing techniques to prepare the dataset for analysis.
+These techniques include removing duplicate data points, dropping irrelevant columns, and converting categorical features into numerical ones using one-hot encoding.
+Numeric data fields, such as Strike Price, Start Price, Max Price, Min Price, and End Price, were converted from strings to floats for mathematical calculations.
+The dataset was filtered to a date format using the filter function, and the remaining values were stored in a data frame.
+Label encoding was applied to normalize labels and transform them into non-numerical labels using the fit_transform() function.
+Correlation analysis was performed between attributes, and correlation coefficients were calculated to measure the relationship strength between variables.
+The correlation results were visualized using a heatmap, where a correlation coefficient of 1.0 represents the highest correlation, and -1 indicates the least correlated value.
+Furthermore, bar graphs were plotted to examine the highest correlation values, such as Put or Call and Contract Generation Number, and a histogram was generated to visualize the relationship between Average and Strike Price for each Start Price.
+Notably, a correlation of 0.25 was observed between Start Price and Contract Generation Number, while a correlation of 0.50 was found between Start Price and Contract Generation Number.

-## 6. GLUE JOB SETUP:
+## 6. AWS Glue Job Setup:
-In order to be able to deal with a large amount of data in the s3 Deutsche Borse bucket, AWS Glue Crawlers and Jobs were created to send all the files from the s3 bucket to a Glue database ultimately cleaning the code so data so that it could be queried.
-The first crawler that was created was made to send the data that was pulled from the s3 bucket and send it to a database so that the data could be easily queried when needed.
-In order to fully set up this crawler, it was essential to configure IAM roles to read from/write to the s3 bucket.
-The crawler contained the locations of the CSV files, glue database name, and a table that would map all the values.
-When observing the newly created table, it was evident that there was a problem with formatting the columns, and the query took an extended amount of time.
-In order to rectify this, a Glue ETL job was created to transform the CSV files to parquet.
-Besides the advantage that parquet files provide a better query performance, they also take up much less storage than CSV files.
-The

-Glue ETL job contained configurations to map the columns to their names instead of labeled as col0, col1, etc. These new parquet files were written into a new folder where all the parquet files were stored.
-Finally, the last crawler was created to send the newly created/formatted parquet files into a new table.
-This data was then used for creating the visualizations using AWS Quicksight, shown later in this report.
+To handle the large amount of data in the s3 Deutsche Borse bucket, AWS Glue Crawlers and Jobs were created to clean and transform the data for querying purposes.
+The initial crawler was designed to send the data from the s3 bucket to a Glue database for easy querying.
+IAM roles were configured to allow read/write access to the s3 bucket.
+However, issues with column formatting and lengthy query execution time were observed when examining the resulting table.
+To address these issues, a Glue ETL job was created to transform the CSV files to the more efficient Parquet format.
+This job included configurations to map the columns to their appropriate names, improving query performance and reducing storage space compared to CSV files.
+The transformed Parquet files were written to a new folder for storage.
+Finally, another crawler was created to load the transformed Parquet files into a new table, which served as the basis for creating visualizations using AWS QuickSight.